excid3/simple_calendar/README.md

 Instead of writing the lambdas inline, a cleaner approach is to write a helper that returns a lambda.
-You can duplicate the following example by adding this to your helpers
+You can duplicate the following example by adding this to one of your helpers:

 ```ruby
 def month_calendar_td_options